disintar/toncli/docs/advanced/get_methods.md

 }
 ```

-So this is method from quick start guide and you can easily get this message by running `tncli get hello_world`
+So this is method from quick start guide and you can easily get this message by running `toncli get hello_world`

-But sometimes it's necessary to run custom code upon get message output. `tncli` provides interface for it.
+But sometimes it's necessary to run custom code upon get message output. `toncli` provides interface for it.

 Let's say we have get method that returned cell: